gwdevhub/GWToolboxpp/Website/index.md

 __Will I get banned for using GWToolbox++?__
 I can't say.
 GWToolbox++ is not a bot as it it does not play the game for you, however it does use the same technology that bots use.
 What can I say, though, is that as far as we know noone has ever been banned for it since it was created years ago.

+__I am getting an error message saying "msvcr120.dll" is missing, what's wrong?__
+Please install the Microsoft Visual C++ 2013 Redistributable  found [here](http://www.microsoft.com/en-us/download/details.aspx?id=40784).
+You will want to select *vcredist_x86.exe* to download and install.

+__I am getting an error message saying "d3dx9_43.dll (or some other d3d9 dll) is missing", how fix?__
+Please install the DirectX Redistributable found [here](http://www.microsoft.com/en-us/download/details.aspx?id=8109).

+__I have an feature request/non-bug issue with GWToolbox++.
+Where can I voice it?__
+We are always open to comments and criticism about GWToolbox++.
+If you have features or opinions of features you would like to voice to the developers, please leave your input on the repository issue tracker found [here](https://bitbucket.org/ggori/gwtoolbox-plusplus/issues/new).
+Please make sure to select either *enhancement* or *proposal* for this type of request.

+__GWToolbox++ just crashed and set my grandmas hair on fire!
+Help!__
+Oops.
+Please start a bug issue at the repository issue tracker [here](https://bitbucket.org/ggori/gwtoolbox-plusplus/issues/new) immediately.
+If the error was not critical, a messagebox should have displayed with the title "GWToolbox++ Crash!".
+If the dump file generated sucessfully, please go to your start menu search bar and type %LOCALAPPDATA%.
+Press enter, and your appdata folder should open.
+Navigate to the GWToolboxpp folder and find the most recent .dmp file created.
+If you are able to find the file, attach this file on your issue as it can help greatly with fixing the issue.
+Be sure to also include what you were doing in game at the time of the crash, and any other information that might help.
+If it is an issue we can solve we will get to fixing it when we can.

+__Can I view the GWToolbox++ source code?__
+Yes.
+The git repository, along with the most recent revision of source is publicly available [here](https://bitbucket.org/ggori/gwtoolbox-plusplus/src).

 ### Detailed feature description

 Each button in the main window will open a panel on the side.